 Here’s how telecommuters work.

-They live wherever they want, travel as much as they want, and still have a stable job.
+They live wherever they want, travel as much as they want, and still have stable jobs.
 The only requirement is a strong internet connection at all times and a reliable device to work with.
-A long-lasting battery life is usually of the essence.
+Long-lasting battery life is usually of the essence.